 6.6 Methodology for Payment

-The following established discounts apply to the purchase of all hearing aids and accessories.
+The following established discounts apply to the purchase of all hearing aids and accessories:

-Hearing aids and accessories (paid to contractor)

-Hearing aid: 35 percent discount from the manufacturer’s lowest list price
+Hearing aid(s) at least 35 percent discount from the manufacturer’s list price; and

-Accessories: 25 percent discount from the manufacturer’s lowest list price
+Accessories at least 25 percent discount from the manufacturer’s list price.

 6.7 Process and Procedure

-The contractor provides the hearing aid dispenser with the list price and the VR net price by either supplying a price list or a written quote by letter, fax, or email.
+The contractor provides the Program Specialist for Deaf and Hard of Hearing with the list price and the VR net price by either supplying a price list or a written quote via email to VR.DHH@twc.texas.gov.

-The hearing aid dispenser must submit a completed VR3105D, Hearing Evaluation Report: Hearing Aid Recommendations, with the manufacturer's lowest list price and the cost to VR for the recommended hearing aid and any accessories.

-Once approved by the VR counselor, two SAs will be issued: one to the contractor for the purchase of the hearing aid and any accessories and the other to the hearing aid dispenser for related service fees.
+Once the hearing aid recommendations are approved by the VR counselor, a SA will be issued the contractor for the purchase of the hearing aid(s) and any accessories.

-The hearing aid dispenser will then submit the SA for the hearing aid(s) and any accessories to the contractor for fulfillment.
+TWC staff will then submit the SA for the hearing aid(s) including accessories, if any, and the manufacturer’s completed order form to the contractor for fulfillment.
 The contractor ships the hearing aid(s) and any accessories to the hearing aid dispenser for dispensing.

 6.8 Outcomes Required for Payment